BMFI/ATS/README.md

 If you are looking at it and do not know what is wrong or why it doe's not work properly either set it aside forget about it and look at it tommorrow and if you determine you do not know?
 Ask a friend or some person you trust to test and measure the person, code or machine to try and determine what is the problem if any?

-Use the science ritual for testing.
+Use the science method for trouble shooting or dianostics.
+You can find the 7 steps for science method in the ATS Wiki.
 Document everything you do for future reference.

 Warrant disclaimer:This page is subject to update, change or upgrade soon.